 - La Résistance: Fights in the Onderon resistance.

-- The Leader: Type IV with some elements of Type I.
+- The Leader: Type IV (being The Face of the Onderon rebellions) with some elements of Type I (the one usually who makes the strategic calls).

 - Love Triangle: She has feelings for Lux, who has previously shown an interest in Ahsoka.

-- Meaningful Name: Gerrera is derived from "guerra", meaning "war", and is where the term "guerilla warfare" comes from.
+- Gerrera is derived from "guerra", meaning "war", and is where the term "guerrilla warfare" comes from.

-- Morality Pet: Even beyond death, it's the memory of her that keeps Saw from harming a Geonosian queen egg at Rex's insistence.
+- Morality Chain Beyond the Grave: Even beyond death, it's the memory of her that keeps Saw from harming a Geonosian queen egg at Rex's insistence.

 - Now or Never Kiss: With Lux, telling him "just in case".
 And indeed, she dies later.